Maiiialen/Home_Page/README.md

 1. Install extension [New Tab Redirect](https://chromewebstore.google.com/detail/icpgjfneehieebagbmdbhnlpiopdcmna)
 <img src="readme_files/extensions.png">

 2. In **Extension Options** paste url to `index.html` in **Redirect URL**.
-Remember to add `file:///` or copy link from previous stage.
+Remember to add `file:///` or copy the link from the previous stage.
 <img src="readme_files/extension_options.png">

-3. In **Manage extension** page change settings to allow access to file URLs.
+3. In the **Manage extension** page change settings to allow access to file URLs.
 <img src="readme_files/manage_extension.png">

 ---

 ## Configuration
-In `config.js` you can change used images, links, and names of all buttons and lists as well as colors of all boxes and lists.
+In `config.js` you can change used images, links, and names of all buttons and lists as well as the colors of all boxes and lists.

-By changing `isTimeWithSeconds` variable to `true`, displayed clock will include seconds.
+By changing the `isTimeWithSeconds` variable to `true`, the displayed clock will include seconds.
 <img src="readme_files/clock.png" width="600">

-By changing username, hours of time periods and greeting contents you can change displayed greeting.
+By changing the username, hours of periods, and greeting contents you can change the displayed greeting.

 ---